multirotorsociety/mrs-documentation/docs/introduction_to_advanced_drones.md

 Ardupilot logs can be reviewed on the app but for PX4 has this nice website [to review logs](https://logs.px4.io/).

-## Mavlink
+## MAVLink

-**fact checking needed** Mavlink is the underlying protocol for communication with the drone.
-As such, do note that alot of the common errors can be diagnosed via mavlink messages and more advanced functionality such as automation are built upon it.
-PX4 and Ardupilot both utilise it.
-With mavlink, sensors can speak to each other and broadcast messages, etc ???
-This standard protocol also allows for packages such as Mavros to interface ROS with flight controllers with allow for autonomy related features.
+MAVLink is the underlying protocol used for communication with the drone as well as within the drone.
+This is the de facto industry standard used by many components and the software which run on them.
+As such, do note that alot of the common errors can be diagnosed via MAVLink messages and more advanced functionality such as high level autonomy are built upon it.
+With MAVLink, sensors and components can speak to each other through this messaging protocol, making integration of components on a drone much easier.
+Notably, this standard protocol also allows for packages such as Mavros to interface ROS with flight controllers to allow for autonomous flight related features.

+A short list of notable hardware and software which support MAVLink
++ Any flight controller running
+  + Ardupilot
+  + PX4
++ Any computer running
+  + QGroundControl
+  + MissionPlanner
+  + MAVROS
+  + Program written with MAVSDK
++ Various Camera Gimbal/Gimbal Controllers supporting MAVLink
++ Arduino

 https://mavlink.io/en/about/implementations.html

+### Degbugging PX4 using MAVLink Shell
+The MAVLink Shell is the Nutt Shell (running on NuttX RTOS that PX4 is built upon) accessed through MAVLink.

-[Heres a list of mavlink commands](https://dev.px4.io/v1.9.0/en/middleware/modules_command.html) to help with debugging in QGC with PX4(Ardupilot seems to have discontinued it).
+[Heres a list of mavlink commands](https://dev.px4.io/v1.9.0/en/middleware/modules_command.html) to help with debugging PX4 with QGC (Ardupilot seems to have discontinued it).
 The listener <device> command is pretty useful to check if a sensor is publishing data(eg listener optical_flow, listener uavcan).
 Sensors can be manually started and stopped(eg tfmini start, tfmini status, tfmini stop).

-## Mavlink Inspector
+### Mavlink Inspector
 An important diagnostic tool easily overlooked is the mavlink inspector.
 This can be used to observe various mavlink values in real-times which is useful for tuning stuff like altitude hold/setpoint.
 Both GCS have the ability to graph multiple values live which are helpful to validate the changing values.

 The full descriptions of [mavlink messages](https://mavlink.io/en/messages/common.html#MAV_CMD) can be found here.
 Understanding it is essential for autonomous flight modes with ROS or dronekit.
 Mavlink messages can be sent too in both [Mission Planner](https://ardupilot.org/dev/docs/commonmission-planner-command-line-interface-cli.html) and [QGC](https://docs.qgroundcontrol.com/en/analyze_view/mavlink_console.html) which can carry out any task such as arming or enabling range sensor drivers.